vishal-kr-barnwal/hive_universal_cache/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+A general framework for caching dart object model in Hive.

 ## Features

-A general framework for caching dart object model in Hive.
 This package currently support *JSON parsable* objects and, Hive types.

+It has a background Cache Invalidation support at the time of fetching the data.

+It also implements TTL in over the Hive framework.

 ## Getting started